OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 Add a title and description by typing in the appropriately labeled fields.

-The students will see the title of the assignment within their lesson and within the assignment’s tab.
-The description will display once the student opens the assignment and may be used for further explanation or instructions regarding the assignment.
+The learners will see the title of the assignment within their lesson and within the assignment’s tab.
+The description will display once the learner opens the assignment and may be used for further explanation or instructions regarding the assignment.

 Step 4: Add and Edit Questions